Vyral/base-template/_posts/2022-03-11-introducing-our-newest-team-member.md

 Passionate, caring, and tenacious.&nbsp;

-If you’d like to speak with Steve or have any questions about the real estate process, please go to our website and click “connect” in the top left corner, or give us a call.
+If you’d like to speak with Steve or have any questions about the real estate process, please go to our website and click “connect” in the top left corner or give us a call.
 We would love to help you.